-Lizzy Francis is a Communications Fellow in RespectAbility’s National Leadership Program for Summer 2020.
+Lizzy Francis was a Communications Fellow in RespectAbility’s National Leadership Program for Summer 2020.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Francis is a screenwriting major studying to create safe spaces for all groups of people, regardless of identity or ability.

 She was born in Wayland, Massachusetts as a second-generation immigrant.
 At the age of 17, she was diagnosed with Complex Post-Traumatic Stress Disorder and Anorexia, resulting in numerous hospitalizations and a revelation that led to a passion of storytelling and activism through film, especially regarding mental illness and racial issues.

 In 2017, Francis worked on an SXSW award-winning film in Vermont that aimed to integrate a crew and cast of people both with and without disabilities.